 “The NICU nurses displayed such incredible expertise and compassion in caring for our son and our family.
 They were our advocates, our confidants and allowed us to help with all of Noah’s care,” Kristie continues.
 “We would not have survived three stressful weeks in the NICU and the loss of our precious son without them.”

 The Panchuks are so thankful for the care that Noah and their family received in Regina.
 They credit the amazing nurses and doctors, as well as the cutting edge NICU technology and equipment for giving them three precious weeks with their son and moments that they will cherish forever.
-Their future goal is to launch a fundraising web page to honor Noah David and raise funds for our NICU in his name.
+Working with the Foundation, they launched a fundraising web page to honor Noah and raise $25,000 for the NICU in his name.
 In just over a year they successfully met their goal, and a plaque will be installed in the NICU in memory of Noah.

-“We want other babies and parents to have the opportunities that we had with our son.”
-Kristie explains.
-“With the $25,000 we plan to raise, the Foundation can secure more life-saving equipment to allow the medical teams help other families like they helped ours.”
+“With the $25,000 we raised, the Foundation can secure more life-saving equipment to allow the medical teams help other families like they helped ours,” Kristie explains.